OfficeDev/Microsoft-Teams-Samples/samples/graph-activity-feed-broadcast/nodejs/Readme.md

 ---
 page_type: sample
-description: Microsoft Teams sample app for Sending Activity feed notification using Graph API in a Teams Tab.
+description: This sample shows a feature where user can broadcast a message to all members of organization using activty feed notification.
 products:
 - office-teams
 - office